 action network teams

-Financial Aid
+Financial Affordability

-The Financial Aid Action Network Team (also referred to as “FAANT”) convenes the first Wednesday of every month to create and carry-out strategies and tactics that help students equitably access available financial aid opportunities and resources, particularly for underserved groups, Black students, Hispanic students, Native American students, and students with disabilities.
+The Financial Affordability Action Network Team (also referred to as “FAANT”) convenes the first Wednesday of every month to create and carry-out strategies and tactics that help students equitably access available financial aid opportunities and resources, particularly for underserved groups, Black students, Hispanic students, Native American students, and students with disabilities.
 Ultimately, these efforts aim to help each student complete college without the burden of debt and become economically empowered to participate in a fulfilling life and build a career in the Inland Empire.

 In the past year, the group has focused their efforts on three areas: FAFSA/CADAA completion, equitable scholarship access, and financial literacy.
 A brief description of the work is presented below.
-For more detail on this work, please refer to the FAANT Tactical Plan
+For more detail on this work, please refer to the FAANT Tactical Plan.

 FAFSA/CADAA Completion